Proetida

 Proetida is an order of trilobite that lived from the Ordovician to the Permian.
-It was the last order of trilobite to go extinct, finally dying out in the Permian-Triassic extinction event.
+It was the last surviving order of trilobite, dying out in the Permian-Triassic extinction event.

 Description

 These typically small trilobites resemble those of the order Ptychopariida, from which the new order Proetida was separated in 1975 by Fortey and Owens.
 Like the order Phacopida, the proetids have exoskeletons that sometime have pits or small tubercles, especially on the glabella (middle portion of the head).
 Because of their resemblance to the Ptychopariida in some features, the proetids are included in the subclass Librostoma.

 Unlike the trilobites of the phacopid suborder Phacopina, whose eyes are schizochroal, the proetids have the more common holochroal eyes.
 These eyes are characterized by close packing of biconvex lenses beneath a single corneal layer that covers all of the lenses.
 Each lens is generally hexagonal in outline and in direct contact with the others.
 They range in number from one to more than 15,000 per eye.
 Eyes are usually large, and because the individual lenses are hard to make out, they look smooth and sometimes bead-like.

 The thorax of proetids was made up of anywhere between 8–22 segments, but most commonly 10.
 Many also extend the backcorners of the headshield into so-called genal spines.
 These two features can aid in distinguishing proetids from some phacopid trilobites in the suborder Phacopina, to which they can be very similar.